-You’ve revised your resume, mastered your Two-Minute Pitch and gotten a firm grasp on your Fifteen-year Vision.
+You’ve revised your resume, mastered your Professional Pitch and gotten a firm grasp on your Fifteen-year Vision.
 To get the job of your dreams, however, there’s a powerful yet commonly overlooked step that will strengthen your search: mentoring.

 When looking for a job, having a mentor is a wonderful extension of 5-Step Method.
 A good mentor will provide valuable guidance when discussing your career ideas, goals and plans both in the short and long terms.
 You’ll better understand your strengths and weaknesses, and be able to expand your network to give you an edge in the job market.